rubymanderna/cms-workshop/README.md

-# cms-workshop
+# CMS-workshop 2023
-A repository for MolSSI cms workshop
+A repository for MolSSI cms workshop held at Rice University.